tanvi10v/gbv/README.md

-collision not detetcting
+collision not detetcting - Later

-thumb touch auto
+thumb touch auto - Later

 Title of the game